-of barley, the master and protector of wealth, the foremost in liberality, (the being) of many days; thou disappointest not desires (addressed to thee); thou art a friend to our friends : such an INDRA we praise.
+of barley, the master and protector of wealth, the foremost in liberality, (the being) of many days; thou disappointest not desires (addressed to thee); thou art a friend to our friends: such an INDRA we praise.

-3. Wise and resplendent INDRA, the achiever of great deeds, the riches that are spread around are known to be thine: having collected them, victor (over thy enemies), bring them to us: disappoint not the expectation of the worshipper who trusts in thee.

-4. Propitiated by these offerings, by these libations, dispel poverty with cattle and horses; may we, subduing our adversary, and relieved from enemics by INDRA, (pleased) by our libations, enjoy together abundant food.

-5. INDRA, may we become possessed of riches, and of food; and with energies agreeable to many, and shining around, may we prosper through thy divine favour, the source of prowess, of cattle, and of horses.
+- 3. Wise and resplendent INDRA, the achiever of great deeds, the riches that are spread around are known to be thine: having collected them, victor (over thy enemies), bring them to us: disappoint not the expectation of the worshipper who trusts in thee. - 4.
+Propitiated by these offerings, by these libations, dispel poverty with cattle and horses; may we, subduing our adversary, and relieved from enemies by Indra, (pleased) by our libations, enjoy together abundant food. - 5.
+Indra, may we become possessed of riches, and of food; and with energies agreeable to many, and shining around, may we prosper through thy divine favour, the source of prowess, of cattle, and of horses.

-Varga XVI.
-6. Those who were thy allies, (the MARUTS), brought thee joy: protector of the pious, those libations and oblations (that were offered thee on slaying VRITRA), yielded thee delight, when thou, unimpeded by foes, didst destroy the ten thousand obstacles\ opposed to him who praised thee and offered thee oblations.
+6. Those who were thy allies, (the Maruts), brought thee joy: protector of the pious, those libations and oblations (that were offered thee on slaying Vritra), yielded thee delight, when thou, unimpeded by foes, didst destroy the ten thousand obstacles opposed to him who praised thee and offered thee oblations.

-&lt;sup>a Dasa sahasráňi vritráňi ; the last is interpreted by Avarakaňi, covers, concealments, obstructions.
+^a Daśa sahasráńi vritráńi; the last is interpreted by Awarakańi, covers, concealments, obstructions.

-7. Humiliator (of adversaries), thou goest from battle to battle, and destroyest by thy might city after city: with thy foe-prostnating associate, (the thunderbolt), thou, INDRA, didst slay afar off the deceiver named NAMUCHI.

-8. Thou hast slain KARANJA and PARÑAYA with thy bright gleaming spear, in the cause of ATI-THIGWA: unaided, thou didst demolish the hundred cities of VANGRIDA, when besieged by RIJISWAN.b

-9. Thou, renowned INDRA, overthrewest by thy not-to-be-overtaken chariot-wheel, the twenty kings of men, who had come against SuśRAVAS, unaided, and their sixty thousand and ninety and nine followers.o c Here again we derive no aid from the Bháshya.
-The legend is not Pauráńik, and though we have a Suśravas among the Prajápatis in the Váyu Puráňa, he does not appear as a king.

-10. Thou, INDRA, hast preserved Suśravas by thy succour, Túrvayáña by thy assistance: thou hast made KUTSA, ATITHIGWA, and $AYU^{d}$ subject to the mighty though youthful Suśravas.

-11. Protected by the gods, we remain, INDRA, at the close of the sacrifice, thy most fortunate friends:
+- 7. Humiliator (of adversaries), thou goest from battle to battle, and destroyest by thy might city after city: with thy foe-prostrating associate, (the thunderbolt), thou, INDRA, didst slay afar off the deceiver named NAMUCHI. - 8.
+Thou hast slain KARANJA and PARÑAYA with thy bright gleaming spear, in the cause of ATITHIGWA: unaided, thou didst demolish the hundred cities of Vangrida, when besieged by RIJISWAN. - 9.
+Thou, renowned Indra, overthrewest by thy not-to-be-overtaken chariot-wheel, the twenty kings of men, who had come against Suśravas, unaided, and their sixty thousand and ninety and nine followers.° - 10.
+Thou, Indra, hast preserved Suśravas by thy succour, Túrvayáña by thy assistance: thou hast made Kutsa, Atithigwa, and Ayu^d subject to the mighty though youthful Suśravas. - 11.
+Protected by the gods, we remain, INDRA, at the close of the sacrifice, thy most fortunate friends:

-a Ayus, the son of Purúravas, may be intended; but the name here is Ayu, without the final sibilant.

-Namuchi is termed an Asura; he appears in the Puráňas as a Dásava, or descendant of Danu.
+^{} Namuchi is termed an Asura; he appears in the Puránas as a Dázava, or descendant of Danu.

-&lt;sup>b The first two are the names of Asuras; Atithigwa we have had before; Vangrida is called an Asura, and Rijiswan a Rájá; we have no further particulars, nor do they appear in the Puráñas.
+b The first two are the names of Asuras; Atithigwa we have had before; Vangrida is called an Asura, and Rijiswan a Rájá; we have no further particulars, nor do they appear in the Puráhas.